ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ### (Non-artificial) Neural Network

 - Brain: Neurons gather to form circuits
      - <span style="color:red">Perform calculations</span> (see below)
      - This is what we mean by a neural network
 - Spinal cord: Nerves travel down the spine to every corner of the body
-- This is not the brain, but the main body
      - Calculations such as reflexes occur here
 - Periphery: The end of the circuit is connected to the muscle and acts as a switch

 <center style="font-size:50%"> (Right image: CC BY-NC-SA 4.0, from the Neuroscience Dictionary)</center>